gajus/eslint-plugin-jsdoc/CONTRIBUTING.md

 We use [semantic-release](https://github.com/semantic-release/semantic-release)
-for preparing releases, so the commit messages (or at least the merge that brings them into `master`) ought to follow the [AngularJS commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) with a special format such as `feat: describe new feature`.
+for preparing releases, so the commit messages (or at least the merge that brings them into `master`) must follow the
+[AngularJS commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) with a special format such as `feat: describe new feature` in order for the releasing to occur and for the described items to be added to the release notes.